EDUCATION PROGRAM

 Teaching in the Emergency Department

 Moderator: Arun Sayal.
-Panel: Amal Mattu, Sarah Foohey, Rick Penciner
+Panel: Amal Mattu, Sarah Dubbs, Rick Penciner

 Our panel discusses teaching – from learners to colleagues to patients